armin-fx/BandedScad/doc/object.md

 #### bounding_square [^][contents]
 [bounding_square]: #bounding_square-
 Create a 2D rectangle around the outermost points from a list.
+As module and as function.

 _Arguments:_
 ```OpenSCAD